 Providing scholarships for Native Americans attending United Methodist schools of theology and other schools approved by the University Senate of The United Methodist Church.

 Expanding the number of target cities in the Native American Urban Initiative.

-- World Communion: World Communion gifts support several important educational initiatives, including:
+- World Communion: Donations to World Communion support several important educational initiatives, including: